Reggie Miller: College

-NBA career
+Professional career

 Early career (1987–1993)

 Miller was selected by the Pacers with the 11th pick in the first round of the 1987 NBA draft.
 Fans were initially upset that the Pacers chose Miller over New Castle, Indiana, native Steve Alford; fans watching the 1987 NBA draft booed Pacers President Donnie Walsh for the selection.
 Miller wore jersey number 31 while playing for the Pacers, backing up shooting guard John Long before he became a starter.
 Miller gained a respectable reputation early in his career as he led the Indiana Pacers to become a perennial playoff team.

 After Chuck Person was traded from the Pacers during the 1992 offseason, Miller established himself as the Pacers' primary scoring threat.
 On November 28, 1992, he scored a career-high 57 points against the Charlotte Hornets in a 134–122 win at Charlotte Coliseum.
 In this game, Miller hit 16 of 29 field goals, 4 of 11 3-pointers, and 21 of 23 free throws.
 The 57 points he scored was the second-highest total in the NBA during the 1992–93 season (only Michael Jordan's 64 against Orlando on January 16 was higher), and still stands today as the Pacers' NBA franchise team record, although George McGinnis holds the Pacers all-time franchise record with 58 points in an ABA game.

 Mid-career (1993–2000)

 Miller became a household name during the 1994 Eastern Conference Finals against the Knicks, due to a phenomenal shooting performance in Game 5 on June 1, 1994, in which he scored 39 points (25 in the fourth quarter alone) in the Pacers' 93–86 victory at Madison Square Garden.
 Miller made several long 3-pointers during the quarter and engaged in an animated discussion of his ongoing performance with noted Knicks fan Spike Lee, who was, as always, seated courtside.
 The win gave the Pacers a 3–2 series lead over the heavily favored Knicks, but they lost the next two games and the series.

-Miller's public feud with film director Spike Lee generated controversy for several years in the NBA playoffs.
+Miller's public feud with film director Spike Lee (pictured) generated controversy for several years in the NBA playoffs.